rust-lang/prev.rust-lang.org/faq.md

 If your reason for implementing these data structures is to use them for other programs, there's no need, as efficient implementations of these data structures are provided by the standard library.

-If, however, your reason is simply to learn, then you will likely need to dip into unsafe code.
+If, however, [your reason is simply to learn](http://cglab.ca/~abeinges/blah/too-many-lists/book/), then you will likely need to dip into unsafe code.
 While these data structures _can_ be implemented entirely in safe Rust, the performance is likely to be worse than they would be with the use of unsafe code.
 The simple reason for this is that data structures like vectors and link lists rely on pointer and memory operations that are disallowed by safe Rust.

 For example, a doubly-linked list requires that there be two mutable references to each node, but this violates Rust's mutable reference aliasing rules.
 You can solve this using `Weak<T>`, but the performance will be poorer than you likely want.

-### How can I join a `Vec` (or an array) of strings into a single string?

-You can do this using the [`join()`](http://doc.rust-lang.org/std/slice/trait.SliceConcatExt.html#tymethod.join) and [`concat()`](http://doc.rust-lang.org/std/slice/trait.SliceConcatExt.html#tymethod.concat) iterator methods.
-These allow the concatenation of items being iterated over, with `join()` inserting a separator of your choosing.

-### How can I iterate over a `Vec<T>` without moving/consuming it?
+### How can I iterate over a collection without moving/consuming it?

-The easiest way is by using `Vec`'s `IntoIterator` implementation, like so:
+The easiest way is by using the collection's `IntoIterator` implementation.
+Here is an example for `Vec`:

 ```rust
 let v = vec![1,2,3,4,5];